openconfig/featureprofiles/feature/aft/aft_base/otg_tests/aft_base/README.md

 *   Configure explicit null and ipv6 tunneling.
 *   BGP advertised routes from ATE:port3 must be pointing to the 2 tunnels in the DUT.

-## Procedure
+### Procedure

-*   Gnmi set with REPLACE option to push the configuration DUT.
+*   Use gNMI.Set with REPLACE option to push the Test Setup configuration to the DUT.
 *   ATE configuration must be pushed.

-## Verifications
+### Verifications

-*   BGP 2000 routes advertised from ATE:port1,port2 must have 2 nexthops.
+*   BGP route advertised from ATE:port1,port2 must have 2 nexthops.
-*   IS-IS 2000 routes advertised from ATE:port3 must have one next hop.
+*   IS-IS route advertised from ATE:port3 must have one next hop.
-*   BGP 100 routes advertised from ATE:port3 must have 2 next hops pointing to tunnels.
+*   BGP route advertised from ATE:port3 must have 2 next hops pointing to tunnels.
 *   Use gnmi Subscribe with ON_CHANGE option to /network-instances/network-instance/afts.
+*   For verifying prefix, nexthop groups, next hop use the leaves mentioed in the path section.
 *   Verify afts prefix advertised by BGP,ISIS.
 *   Verify its next hop group, number of next hop and its interfaces.
 *   Verify the number of next hop is same as expected.
 *   Verify all other leaves mentioned in the path section.

 ## AFT-1.1.1: AFT Base Link Down scenario 1

 ### Procedure

-Bring down the link between ATE:port2 and DUT:port2
+Bring down the link between ATE:port2 and DUT:port2 using OTG api.

 ### Verifications

 *   BGP routes advertised from ATE:port1,port2 must have 1 nexthop.
 *   IS-IS routes advertised from ATE:port3 must have one next hop.
 *   BGP routes advertised from ATE:port3 must have 2 next hops pointing to tunnels.
+*   For verifying prefix, nexthop groups, next hop use the leaves mentioed in the path section.
 *   Verify afts prefix advertised by BGP,ISIS.
 *   Verify its next hop group, number of next hop and its interfaces.
 *   Verify the number of next hop is same as expected.